 Step 2: Attach eye hooks.

-Now that the frame was together, I found 4 square eye hooks that I had used in the DIY Monthly Photo Display and twisted them in to the inside of the wood.
+I found 4 square eye hooks that I had used in the DIY Monthly Photo Frame Display.
+You can find these at the craft store or hardware store.

 Step 3: String twine between the hooks.